King-cobra711/CyberCoins/README.md

 ## Description

-The project is a simple cryptocurrencey trends tracker through use of API fetch requests.
+The project is a simple cryptocurrency trends tracker through use of API fetch requests.
 API comes from [coingecko](https://www.coingecko.com/) and the application utilises svelte (component framework) and tailwind CSS framework.

 ## Technologies